TU-Dresden-VPA/PyLiSuM/README.md

 ### Java 8 Installation

-Java 8 for Windows can be downloaded from the [Adoptium Temurin releases page](https://adoptium.net/temurin/releases?version=8&os=any&arch=any).
+Java 8 for Windows can be downloaded from the <a href="https://adoptium.net/temurin/releases?version=8&os=any&arch=any" target="_blank" rel="noopener noreferrer">Adoptium Temurin releases page</a>.

 After downloading: